DX9david/DX9WARE-Troubleshooting/I cannot disable beta bro.md

 1: Install firefox

-2: Make a new account and play a game
+2: Make a new account and play a game (On Firefox)

 3: Press Alt+F4 and click go to home